 After reading Sarah’s explanation of the breakdown of the chapters I started the study over.

 I’m not a very sentimental person.
 That requires vulnerability.
 I don’t really like to be vulnerable because it leaves me open for potential wounds.
-But that also means I don’t really leave myself open for many close relationships.
+But that also means I don’t really leave myself open for many close relationships besides with my husband.

 In going back through the first three days of the study I read slower and allowed the words to be personal to me specifically.

 Sarah wrote, “Before God created the world, He knew your name and loved you with an everlasting love.
 Because of this, he chose you to be adopted into His family…” Cue tears.

 That has always been so hard for me to accept and acknowledge.

 I know my deeds and acts are not what saves me.
 It is only grace alone, through faith, that I am saved.